Website icon Xpert.Digital

 Where:

-- P1 = Percentage of responses indicating improvement
+• P1 = Percentage of responses indicating an improvement

-- P2 = Percentage of answers indicating no change
+• P2 = Percentage of responses showing no change

-- P3 = Percentage of responses indicating deterioration
+• P3 = Percentage of responses indicating a deterioration

-The interpretation of the PMI values is a central aspect of using this indicator.
+The interpretation of PMI values is a key aspect for the use of this indicator.

-PMI over 50: Expansion and growth: A value over 50 signals that economic activity is expanding compared to the previous month.
-The higher the value is above 50, the stronger the growth.
-For example, a PMI of 60 indicates very strong growth.
+PMI above 50: Expansion and growth: A value above 50 signals that economic activity is expanding compared to the previous month.
+The higher the value above 50, the stronger the growth.
+A PMI of 60, for example, indicates very strong growth.

-PMI below 50: Contraction and decline: A reading below 50 indicates a decline in economic activity compared to the previous month.
-The lower the value is below 50, the greater the decline.
+PMI below 50: Contraction and decline: A value below 50 indicates a decrease in economic activity compared to the previous month.
+The lower the value below 50, the more pronounced the decline.
 A PMI of 40 signals a significant contraction.

 PMI at 50: Stagnation and no change: A value of exactly 50 means that economic activity has not changed compared to the previous month.
-There is a phase of stagnation.
+A period of stagnation prevails.

 The PMI enjoys a high status as an economic indicator for several reasons: